Arts Council England: History

 The Arts Council of Great Britain was created in 1946 by Royal Charter on the initiative of John Maynard Keynes.
 It received a revised charter in 1967.
 On 1 April 1994, it was divided to form the Arts Council of England, the Scottish Arts Council, and the Arts Council of Wales, each with their own new Royal Charter; the Arts Council of Northern Ireland already existed as a distinct body.
 At the same time, the National Lottery was established and the Arts Council of England became one of the distribution bodies.
 This increased responsibility saw the Arts Council of England grow back in size to the point where it was larger than before the 1987 restructuring.

 In 2001 Chairman Gerry Robinson announced a further restructuring in which the Arts Council of England would be merged with the ten regional arts boards to form a single organisation: Arts Council England.

-Let's Create

-In 2020, Arts Council England published 'Let's Create', a new 10-year Strategy for the sectors within its remit.

-'Let's Create' includes a new vision statement, designed to inform Arts Council England's work and priorities to 2030:

-"By 2030, we want England to be a country in which the creativity of each of us is valued and given the chance to flourish, and where every one of us has access to a remarkable range of high-quality cultural experiences."

-The Strategy is structured around three outcomes: